By Patricia A. Dunn

 Before earning a doctorate from The University at Albany (SUNY) with a concentration in composition studies, Patricia Dunn taught English at the high school and two-year college levels.
 She is currently associate professor of English at Stony Brook University, where she teaches composition and English education courses.
 Her publications explore the nexus of composition, rhetoric, English Education, and disability studies.
 She is especially interested in the role multiple literacies play in the teaching of writing.

 Publication Information: Dunn, Patricia.
 (2011).
 Learning Re-Abled: The Learning Disability Controversy and Composition Studies.
-Practice & Pedagogy.
-Fort Collins, Colorado: The WAC Clearinghouse.
-Available at https://wac.colostate.edu/books/practice/dunn/
+Practices & Possibilities.
+The WAC Clearinghouse.
+Available at https://wac.colostate.edu/books/practice/dunn/ (Originally published in 1995 by Boynton/Cook)

 Publication Date: March 15, 2011